What is Art?

 “Philosophy of Education”

-As an Asian woman and an immigrant child, I bring a unique lens to my role as an aspiring art teacher.
-My own experiences of navigating cultures and finding my identity through creativity have deeply shaped how I want to teach and connect with students.
-I believe that art can be both a personal journey and a bridge between people and cultures.
+As an Asian woman and immigrant, I bring a unique perspective to my role as an aspiring art teacher.
+Navigating different cultures and discovering my identity through creativity has shaped how I want to teach and connect with my students.
+I believe art is both a personal journey and a bridge that connects people, cultures, and experiences.

 Ultimately, I hope to inspire a lifelong connection to art.
-Whether my students go on to become professional artists or simply create for joy, I want them to understand the power of self-expression, cultural storytelling, and the impact their voices can have through art.
+Whether students pursue art professionally or simply as a form of personal expression, I want them to understand the power of their voice, the importance of cultural storytelling, and the impact their creativity can have.

 “Course Curriculum”